avimehenwal/AVI_OPENSOURCED/Rust/README.md

 * variable bindings `let`
 * compared to JS which runs every mili seconds a gfarbage collector
   * to remove all memory spaces which are **not referenced**
+* Cross compiler to release for windows target from linux host

 ## Language Syntax